Mishut-17/Particle_Filter_using_CUDA/README.md

 🧠 Algorithm Summary

-A particle filter estimates the state of a system using a large set of random samples (particles).
+A particle filter estimates the state of a system using many random samples called particles.

 Each iteration performs:

 Propagation
 Updates each particle using a motion model.

 Update
-Computes the likelihood of each particle based on sensor measurements.
+Computes how well each particle matches the measurement.

 Normalization
-Normalizes all particle weights so they sum to 1.
+Scales all weights so their sum equals 1.

 Resampling
 Generates a new particle set based on weight distribution.